-I must first say that I love Santa Claus and I always have -ever since I was a wee babe.
+I must first say that I love Santa Claus and I always have - ever since I was a wee babe.
 I believed in him when nobody else did.
-I was such a believer that it came to the point that my mother had to tell me as a 14-year old that he wasn't real.
+I was such a believer that it came to the point where my mother had to tell me as a 14-year old that he wasn't real.
 That was a devastating experience for a few reasons.
-One, Santa was dead to me, and two, my mother had lied to me for so many years.
+One, Santa was suddenly dead, and two, my mother had lied to me for so many years. :)

-I can understand why she did what she did, and the magic I felt as a youngster was something I don't know if I would want to give up.
-But, would I truly be giving anything up?
-Or would I have been able to feel an even greater sense of joy and anticipation during the Christmas season?
+I can understand why she did what she did, and the magic I felt as a youngster was something I don't know if I would want to give up, but, would I truly be giving anything up?
+Or would I have been able to feel an even greater sense of joy and anticipation during the Christmas season without Santa?

 I have five children, the oldest of which is a 10-year old, followed by a very inquisitive and enthusiastic 8-year old who has asked forty-seven Santa Claus related questions in the last two weeks.
 My wife and I generally respond in one of two ways: 1) We ignore the question or 2) We say we don't know.
 In the past, we would lie quite a bit as well.

-This snowy Christmas morning the kids ran giddily upstairs to survey the plate of cookies, the glitter-covered carrots, and the note they had left for Santa.
+This snowy Christmas morning the kids ran giddily upstairs to survey the plate of cookies, the glitter-covered carrots for the reindeer, and the note they had left Santa.
 They had specifically requested that he write back.
 He didn't.
 They wondered why, and I wondered how I forgot, but maybe it was a good thing.
 Perhaps this will make it easier for dad to break the awful news.

-The wonderful thing about life is we all have liberty, to some extent, depending on where we live and how aware we are of our conditions.
-For many of those who read this column you will shake your head and disagree.
+Many who read this column may shake your heads and disagree.
 Others won't make it all the way through the post, and a few will smile as they have already come to a similar decision in their families.
 Just understand that this is not something I do in the spur of the moment, it is a decision that has been weighed heavily and one that is made with a great degree of sadness and uncertainty on my part.